xxyzzzq/quex/trunk/quex/engine/analyzer/examine/00-README.txt

 A variable can only be history less, if 'op(i)' assigns a constant to it which is independent of previous states or paths.
-When history becomes important, then the development of a variable setting must be accomplished at 'run-time' using system memory.
-This is accomplished by 'auxiliary variables'.
+When history becomes important, then the development of a variable setting must be accomplished at 'run-time' using system memory, that is auxiliary variables.

-DEFINITION: A, A(v) -- Auxiliary Variables

-   The term auxiliary variable 'A(v)' specifies a variable that may store the content of the variable 'v' at run-time.
-'A' names the set of all auxiliary variables.

 DEFINITION: HLR(i) -- Historyless Recipe